jmcook1186/gp-passport-docs/src/devs/quick-start.md

 ### API endpoints

-The base URl for the API methods we'll be using is `https://api.scorer.gitcoin.co/`.
+The base URL for the API methods we'll be using is `https://api.scorer.gitcoin.co/`.
 There are several API methods that can be accessed by extending this base URL.
 You can browse the API details at [https://api.scorer.gitcoin.co/docs](https://api.scorer.gitcoin.co/docs).
 The methods that return data about a specific passport are all invoked using HTTP GET.
 The method to submit a passport uses HTTP POST.
 In either case, some specific header information is required, including the content type (which is always `application/json`) and the Scorer API key.

 When sending a request to the Scorer API, the header information will look as follows (with `API_KEY` representing the key you copied and pasted from the Scorer app earlier):